 Improve Battery life of a wireless keyboard & mouse

 1] Turn off the devices when not in use

-The first and foremost tip to remember is turning the wireless devices (keyboard and mouse) off when not in use.
+The first and foremost tip to remember is to turn the wireless devices (keyboard and mouse) off when not in use.
 Doing so improves the battery life of a wireless keyboard to a great extent.
-You can use the manual turn off method to switch off your mouse/keyboard when you are done for the day.
+You can use the manual turn-off method to switch off your mouse/keyboard when you are done for the day.

 If you do not have a good memory and often forget to turn off the devices you can set a reminder, here is a nice tip courtesy Labnol.
 This is a bit tricky, but works!
 Just visit this page and enter some text in the empty ‘WRITE HERE’ field.
 The tool will convert the text into an MP3.
 Then, hit the ‘Listen’ button and the computer will speak your words in a natural-sounding female voice.

 Next, download the MP3 file, go to Control Panel > Change system Sounds > Exit Windows, and browse to the downloaded file to set it as a reminder for turning off your mouse and keyboard.
 Do the same for ‘Windows Log off’ – that’s it!

 2] Keep keyboard away from large metal surfaces

 A keyboard does not have an On/Off switch.
 The keyboard should be placed closer to the computer, within 30 cm (12 in), and away from interference from other electrical or wireless devices, especially speakers and cell phones.
 Moreover, it should not be used on large metal surfaces.

 If you are using both, the mouse and the keyboard simultaneously make sure they are within 100 cm (39 in) of the computer and on the same level surface.